 @the_dark_yota with a deployed hard-shell RTT

-In recent times, roof top tents have become almost a quintessential part of the 'overland' experience, and for good reason!
+In recent years, rooftop tents have become almost synonymous with the overland experience, and for good reason!
 However, they are far from the only option.
-In fact, as more of the staff here at SSW gain further experience with off-roading and dispersed camping, we have found there are actually some great benefits that come along with sleeping somewhere other than your roof!
-In this article we'll cover some of those other options and their pros/cons, as well as the current selection of RTTs!
+As more of the staff here at SSW gain experience with off-roading and dispersed camping, we’ve found there are actually some great benefits to sleeping somewhere other than your roof.
+In this article, we’ll cover a few alternatives, their pros and cons, and also highlight our current selection of RTTs.

-The current reigning champ of getting a good nights rest while out off-roading is the roof top tent.
-Although the concept of mounting a folding tent to the roof of a vehicle has been around a long time, they have really only blown up in popularity in the last decade or so.
-They come in two flavors, soft or hard shell, with the latter usually boasting a more aerodynamic profile and durability, however at a higher cost.
+The current reigning champ of off-road sleep setups is the rooftop tent.
+Although the concept of mounting a folding tent to a vehicle’s roof has been around for decades, they’ve really only exploded in popularity over the last ten years or so.
+They typically come in two styles: soft shell or hard shell.
+Hard shells usually boast better aerodynamics and durability, though at a higher price.

 Pros: